Running RavenDB as a cloud service frees you from operational overhead by passing much of the administration to the hands

 Burstable instances are given a budget of CPU credits.

-Credits are consumed when the instance uses computing and I/O resources, and are accumulated, up to a certain limit, when resources usage is low.
+Credits are consumed when the instance uses computing and I/O resources, and are accumulated, up to a certain limit, when resource usage is low.

 Burstable INSTANCES and throttling